How Much Does Foundation Repair Cost? (2023)

 Soil Report

 In addition to a foundation inspection, you may want to hire someone to inspect and test your yard’s soil.
 A geothermal engineer can provide information on current soil conditions, which may have changed since your home was built.
-The type of soil can make a big difference to a foundation; for example, expansive clay soil can wreak havoc on basements since it swells or shrinks depending on the water content, putting stress on the walls.
-Different soil tests come with different prices, but a full geotechnical report usually costs $1,000 to $5,000.
+The type of soil can make a big difference to a foundation.
+For example, expansive clay soil can wreak havoc on basements since it swells or shrinks depending on the water content, putting stress on the walls.
+Different soil tests come with different prices, but a full geotechnical report usually costs $1,000 to $5,000

 Landscaping